Comfort Keepers of Mt Pleasant, SC: Accepting Long Term Care Insurance

-Long-term care (LTC) insurance, unlike traditional health insurance, covers long-term services for personal and custodial care in a variety of settings.
+Long Term Care Insurance, unlike traditional health insurance, covers long-term services for personal and custodial care in a variety of settings.
 These settings include homes, community organizations, and other facilities.

-About Long-Term Care Insurance
+About Long Term Care (LTC) Insurance

-LTC policies reimburse policyholders daily amounts for services that provide assistance.
+Long term care policies reimburse policyholders daily amounts for services that provide assistance.
 Care options range according to policyholder eligibility.
 Eligibility is most often determined by age, medical condition, and other criteria, including:

 - Policyholder age at time of policy purchase